Lithuanian partisans: Organization

 The partisans were well-armed.
-During the 1945–1951 Soviet repressive structures seized from partisans 31 mortars, 2,921 machine guns, 6,304 assault rifles, 22,962 rifles, 8,155 pistols, 15,264 grenades, 2,596 mines, and 3,779,133 cartridges.
+During 1945–1951 Soviet repressive structures seized from partisans 31 mortars, 2,921 machine guns, 6,304 assault rifles, 22,962 rifles, 8,155 pistols, 15,264 grenades, 2,596 mines, and 3,779,133 cartridges.
 The partisans usually replenished their arsenal by killing istrebiteli, members of Soviet secret-police forces or by purchasing ammunition from Red Army soldiers.
 Every partisan had binoculars and few grenades.
-One grenade was usually saved to blow themselves and their faces to avoid being taken as prisoner, since the physical tortures of Soviet MGB/NKVD were very brutal and cruel, and be recognised, to prevent their relatives from suffering.
+One grenade was usually saved to blow themselves and their faces to avoid being taken as prisoner, since the physical tortures of Soviet MGB/NKVD were very brutal and cruel, and being recognised, to prevent their relatives from suffering.

 Armed resistance

 Rise: summer 1944 – summer 1946

-In the first year of the partisan warfare, during World War II, about 10,000 Lithuanians were killed – about half of the total deaths.
+In the first year of partisan warfare, about 10,000 Lithuanians were killed – about half of the total deaths.
 Men avoided conscription to the Red Army and hid in the forests, spontaneously joining the Lithuanian partisans.
 Not all groups were armed or intended to actively fight the Soviets.
 Partisan groups were relatively large, 100 men and more.
-There were several larger open engagements between the partisans and NKVD, like in Kalniškė, Paliepiai, Seda, Virtukai, Kiauneliškis, Ažagai-Eimuliškis and the battle at the village of Panara.
-Since the Soviets had not established their control, the partisans controlled entire villages and towns.
+There were several larger open engagements between the partisans and NKVD, like in Kalniškė, Paliepiai, Seda, Virtukai, Kiauneliškis, Ažagai-Eimuliškis and the village of Panara.
+Since the Soviets had not established control, the partisans controlled entire villages and towns.

-In July 1945, after the end of World War II, the Soviets announced "amnesty" and "legalization" campaign for those hiding in the forests to avoid conscription.
+In July 1945, after the end of World War II, the Soviets announced an "amnesty" and "legalization" campaign for those hiding in the forests to avoid conscription.
 According to a Soviet report from 1957, in total 38,838 people came forward under the campaign (8,350 of them were classified as "armed nationalist bandits" and 30,488 as deserters avoiding conscription).